-You have already set up the basic company information on Back On Stage during the onboarding process, if not, please visit our turotial on creating an account to find out more.
-In this tutorial, we will take you through every step of configuring advanced settings in BOS.
+You already setup some basic company details when you signed up.
+In this tutorial, we will take you through every step of configuring your advanced company settings in BOS.

 It is important to set up all your Company Settings, because this will tell BOS how to handle more complicated tasks such as invoicing, auto-pay and auto-book.